 Conclusion

-You now have VSCodium running on Linux Mint, ready for Python development, web projects, Markdown editing, or general programming.
-Furthermore, the Open VSX marketplace provides access to thousands of extensions without Microsoft telemetry.
-To further expand your development environment, explore our guides on installing Git for version control, GitHub Desktop for visual Git workflows, Android Studio for mobile development, or PHP for web development on Linux Mint.
+You now have VSCodium installed on Linux Mint, ready for Python development, web projects, Markdown editing, or general programming.
+The Open VSX marketplace provides access to thousands of extensions without Microsoft telemetry, and the update workflow keeps your installation current through either APT or Flatpak.
+To expand your development environment further, explore our guides on installing Git for version control, GitHub Desktop for visual Git workflows, Android Studio for mobile development, PHP for web development, or GCC for compiling C/C++ projects on Linux Mint.